Last updated: April 2017

 You generally have a right to access the personal information Lonely Planet holds about you (although there are exceptions).
 For some Lonely Planet services you can access your registration and keep your personal information up to date online.
-To access, correct, or update your other personal information, or if you have any questions about personal information, please contact us by email or by writing to us at Locked Bag 1, Footscray, Victoria 3011, Australia.
+To access, correct, or update your other personal information, or if you have any questions about personal information, please contact us by email or by writing to us at 230 Franklin Rd, Building 2B Franklin, Tennessee 37064 USA.

 A world without lawyers...

 You want to sign up to a newsletter but you're worried it'll open the floodgates of spam.
-If you're concerned about privacy, here's what we will and won't do if you sign up with us.
+Here's what we will and won't do if you sign up with us.

-Shopping online is as convenient as it gets, but handing over all your personal details can give you the shivers.
-Here's why we need your private information and what we do with it.
+Shopping online is as convenient as it gets, but handing over all your personal details might give you the shivers.
+Here's why we need your information and what we do with it.

-When using Lonely Planet's online shop, you may choose to supply Lonely Planet with 'personal information'.
-You might submit this information in order to purchase products online or to subscribe to receive our newsletter or Lonely Planet information and updates.
+When using Lonely Planet's online shop, you may choose to supply Lonely Planet with 'personal information' in order to purchase products online.

 Travellers love giving feedback and we love receiving it.
 If you're wondering what happens now that we have your comments and information, here's what goes down.

 By submitting feedback, you may be supplying Lonely Planet with 'personal information'.
-We collect this information so that we can use your comments to improve our products, acknowledge your contribution in the next edition, and reward the very best feedback with a free guidebook (if you've told us where to find you).
+We collect this information so that we can use your comments to improve our products, acknowledge your contribution in the next edition, and we might even reward the very best feedback with a free ebook chapter.
 We might edit, reproduce or incorporate your comments in other Lonely Planet products, such as guidebooks, websites and digital products, so let us know if you don't want your comment reproduced or your name acknowledged.
-If you're giving feedback within our online communities, please respect the privacy of others.
+If you're giving feedback within our online communities, please respect the privacy of others and be respectful generally.